 - Difficult to answer easy questions – This refers to the fact that currently Power BI doesn’t support auto-generating common calculations.
 Fair enough, Power BI doesn’t support this yet but the statement “you’ll need to learn DAX first” is somewhat overloaded.
 There are plenty of DAX examples online of how to implement common calculations so there isn’t that much to learn.
 And DAX is much more powerful than Tableau expressions.
 UPDATE 10/1/2016 – Power BI introduced Quick Calc with the Percentage of Total being the only one currently available.
 UPDATE 4/3/2017 – Better yet, Power BI introduced Quick Measures, which supports various prepackaged calculations and show the DAX formula.

 - No trends or forecasting available – Power BI just added trendlines.
 For now, forecasting needs to be done either in Excel or R. I don’t know why Power BI still hasn’t picked the linear forecasting capabilities that Power BI for Office 365 had.
 Another feature that is very high on the wish list so I don’t expect you have to wait long for forecasting.
-UPDATE 10/1/2016 – Power BI added forecasting.
+UPDATE 10/1/2016 – Power BI added time series forecasting.
+It also added Explain Increase/Decrease machine learning algorithms in Power BI Desktop.

 - You can’t compare several categories – If I understand this correctly, it refers to ability to drill down across multiple categories.
 Power BI matrix reports should get the job done.
 Also, Power BI has recently added the ability to drill through chart data points.